msteveb/tmake/README.md

   - Rebuilding if build commands change
   - Rebuilding if the target is to be built by a different rule
   - A file is "up-to-date" if it rule runs even if the file didn't change (virtual mtime)
-- Good support for "generators" which generate
+- Good support for "generators" which generate sources
 - Dynamic dependency support, including caching dependencies and support for generated files
 - Excellent debugging facilities to identify exactly what is occuring and why
 - 'tmake --find' to find specify rules